interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 ## Logging

-The application uses Mlflow and Tensorboard for logging.
+The application uses MLFlow and TensorBoard for logging.
 For installation refers to the official documentation. <br>
 In case of a local setup the python installation should be enough.
-To launch mlflow
+To launch MLFlow:

 > mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./artifacts --host ip adress --port 5005

 - --backend-store-uri: the database that will be used to store data. sqlite is the default db but other databases can  be used.
-- --default-artifact-root: mlflow directory where data will be stored.
+- --default-artifact-root: MLFlow directory where data will be stored.
 Logged model will be found here
 - --host: the ip adress of the server.
 Put it to 0.0.0.0 if you work behind a proxy.
 - --port: 5005 is the default port.

-To launch tensorboard
+To launch TensorBoard:

 > tensorboard --logdir logdir --host ip --port 6000